dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Purchases/Card_Validation.md

 | `DocumentType` | `string` | No¹ | Type of document.
 Use "CPF.BR" for Brazil or "DNI.AR" for Argentina |
 | `Address` | `object` | No¹ | Customer's address information |

-¹ It should required for Argentina and Brazil
+¹ It should be required for Argentina and Brazil.

 #### Address Object